mikehern/claude-sessions/commands/session-start.md

 Confirm the session has started and remind the user they can:
 - Update it with `/project:session-update`
 - End it with `/project:session-end`

+Lastly:
+- Ask the user for their goals